steltenpower/swipaLOD/README.md

 # Train of Thought

 ## PURPOSE: to make a 'mindgraph' (a 2D selection in a editable graph with higher dimension)
 Very quickly hand draw a graph combining new nodes and edges and those already available somewhere on the 'found' web, in Linked Data format.
-SHOW THIS WITH A VARIATION ON 'THE MONA LISA GRAPH'
+SHOW THIS WITH A VARIATION ON 'THE MONA LISA GRAPH' TO HAVE 1 QUERY WORK ON COMBINATION OF GRAPHS

 ## A MENTAL MODEL FOR THE DATA MODEL
 Imagine a horizontal transparent layer to hold the mindgraph: